 His accusers say the earliest of the assaults started in the mid ’60s.
 Cosby repeatedly denied the allegations, stating that the incidents were consensual.

 Most of the acts alleged by his accusers fell outside of statutes of limitations for legal proceedings.

-In the wake of the allegations, almost everyone associated with the Cosby brand severed ties with him.
+In the wake of the allegations, almost everyone associated with the Cosby brand moved away from him.
 Reruns of The Cosby Show and other shows featuring Bill were pulled from syndication.

-In 2015, Cosby was the subject of eight civil suits, which later rose to 33.
+In 2015, Cosby was the subject of 8 civil suits, which later rose to 33.